 How can I get to the top of Half Dome?

-This requires either a very long day hike or an overnight backpack trip.
+This requires a permit and either a very long day hike or an overnight backpack trip.
+A permit is required to hike to Half Dome seven days per week when the cables are up.
 The cables that assist hikers up the last 900 feet (274 m) along the side of Half Dome are in position only from late May through early October; ascending Half Dome when the cables are not in position is dangerous and strongly discouraged.
 Yosemite's Web site has more information about ascending Half Dome.
 An easier option for a great view of Yosemite Valley from above, during late spring through mid-autumn, is to drive, hike, or take a bus tour to Glacier Point.

 What should I know about Yosemite's bears?
 Why are they breaking into vehicles?